cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 The asymmetric intervals are "minos errors", which means that the crossing points were determined by explicitly scanning the likelihood as a function of `r` to look for the crossing, while minimizing other parameters at each step (profiling).
 The symmetric intervals are "hesse errors", which means that the crossing points were determined by taking the matrix of second-order partial derivatives (Hessian) at the minimum, and inverting it to estimate the crossing assuming all other derivatives vanish.

-> The information printed under the `Status` section of the `RooFitResult` is showing that the minimization suceeded and that the hessian was positive definite, i.e. that all the second derivates are positive, as they should be at the minimum of a function.
+> The information printed under the `Status` section of the `RooFitResult` is showing that the minimization succeeded and that the hessian was positive definite, i.e. that all the second derivates are positive, as they should be at the minimum of a function.
 > If the HESSE status is not 0 or the covariance matrix quality indicates it had to be forced positive definite, this indicates that there are problems with the fit.

 ### Running an explicit likelihood scan